 Immaculate Heart High and Middle School is a private high school in Los Angeles.
-The principal of Immaculate Heart High and Middle School is Ms. Virginia Hurst.
-727 children attend Immaculate Heart High and Middle School and identify primarily as White, non-Hispanic; Asian; and Hispanic.
-The student to teacher ratio at Immaculate Heart High and Middle School is 17:1.
-Academic Performance Excellence Academy is one of the nearest high schools.
+The principal of Immaculate Heart High and Middle School is Ms. Virginia Hurst and can be contacted at firstname.lastname@example.org.
+695 students attend Immaculate Heart High and Middle School and identify primarily as Multiracial; Native Hawaiian or Other Pacific Islander; and White, non-Hispanic.
+The ratio of students to teachers at Immaculate Heart High and Middle School is 17:1.
+Helen Bernstein High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Theater drama

 - P.E. classes

 Great environment for girls to blossom into empowered confident women ready to take charge of their future!
 The girls are kind and all of them genuinely want to be there.
 I myself experienced a lot of bullying at other schools and there was NOTHING like that at Immaculate Heart.
 The only downside to IHHS is the college counseling.
 If you are willing to do everything on your own you will be fine but otherwise you should hire a separate college counselors.

 I attended this school and loved so much about it.
 The students the faculty the milieu the diversity and the view are all top notch.
 It's a great school with an amazing history and a real interest in the empowerment and education of women in a way that is modern and effective.
 I loved this experience and credit it with giving me a very strong sense of self-worth and a lifelong commitment to my fellow human.
 Strong standards and an enriching experience.